 Phase 4: Re-stretch

-When [Ca2+]i reaches diastolic levels, the quiescent sarcomere is re-stretched back to its starting length to await the next action potential.
+When [Ca2+]i reaches diastolic levels, the quiescent sarcomere is re-stretched back to its starting length prior to the subsequent action potential.
 A constant-velocity stretch is applied during this phase.

+Figure 4

 A force-length work-loop generated by the HRT model with afterload = 22.4kPa.
 The work-loop comprises four phases: Phase 1 = isometric contraction; Phase 2 = isotonic contraction; Phase 3 = isometric relaxation; Phase 4 =re-stretch.
 A denotes the start of systole, B the start of isotonic contraction, C the end systolic point, and D the start of re-stretch to end-diastole (L0 = 2.27 μm).

+Figure 5

 Normalised sarcomere length versus time (A) and stress versus time (B) for the work-loop shown in Figure 3.
 Total stress is the sum of active stress, passive stress and afterload (Afterload is set at 22.4 kPa).